-Currently in Saskatchewan, the western Canadian province where I live and work, efforts are being made to implement a comprehensive citizenship education curriculum in schools.
-Titled "Rights, Responsibilities and Respect: Enduring Understanding for Citizenship Education" the formal document situates the need for this curriculum within a "civics vacuum manifesting itself across democratic systems across the world" (2014, p.
-4).
-It does not however, situate citizenship within a colonial context nor ask students to consider how citizenship has been differentially experienced by Canadians over time, depending on their social locations.
-Rather, the rights and responsibilities approach that orients this proposed curriculum re-entrenches dominant considerations of citizenship, and may be understood as both a response to the decline in traditional forms of civic participation and to a re-centring of their importance to citizenship education.

-Concerns about the health of Canadian (and American) democracy are not new, particularly in light of declining voter turnout, lower rates of membership in political parties, and levels of political knowledge and political interest (Bennett, 2008; Milner, 2008).
+Currently in Saskatchewan, the province where I live and work, efforts are being made to implement a comprehensive citizenship education curriculum in schools.
+Titled "Rights, Responsibilities and Respect: Enduring Understanding for Citizenship Education" the formal document situates the need for this curriculum within a "civics vacuum manifesting itself across democratic systems across the world" (2014, 4).
+Concern about the health of Canadian (and American) democracy is not new, particularly in light of declining voter turnout, lower rates of membership in political parties, and levels of political knowledge and political interest (Milner 2008).
 Journall, Ayers & Beeson (2013) note that "much has been written about the civic disengagement of American youth...younger Americans tend to display more characteristics of civic apathy" (466).
-Similarly, worry about the lack of knowledge of political issues possessed by young people is pervasive (Putnam, 2000; Snell, 2010).
+Similarly, worry about the lack of knowledge of political issues possessed by young people is pervasive (Putnam 2000; Snell 2010).
 Moreover, in a meta-analysis of research exploring the impact of youth participation, Youniss & Yates (1996) noted that civically engaged young people who possess more comprehensive political knowledge had a greater sense of agency, ability, and self-esteem.
-Recent research has noted a shift in patterns of democratic participation whereby young people have higher levels of participation in nontraditional activities (Bennet, 2008; Dalton, 2008; Levine, 2011).
+Recent research has noted a shift in patterns of democratic participation whereby young people have higher levels of participation in non-traditional activities (Dalton 2008; Levine 2011).
+In the context of citizenship education, civic engagement, and activism, it is important to be attentive to how young people are both expressing and enacting citizenship.
+It is also essential to consider whether the forms of engagement are indicative of "benevolent discourses of helping others" (Andreotti & Pashby 2013) that actually reproduce rather than critique inequity.